 Matthew Watherston travelled to the Amazon in the beginning of 2007 and saw how the impact of westernization and industrial development was destroying the traditions of the indigenous people and the environment across the Amazon at large.
-He founded Alianza Arkana partnering with indigenous people to help them preserve their environment, rights and traditions.
+He founded Alianza Arkana partnering with indigenous people to support their efforts to preserve their environment, rights and traditions.
 Before coming to the Amazon, Matthew worked as operations director for a large property developer and real estate company in Spain.
 After a profound experience in the Amazon his life changed dramatically and his heart called him to leave behind his business career.
-His previous management experiences have enabled him to have successfully developed Alianza Arkana, minus the competitive and ego-driven environment.
-He has built an organization that has brought together like minded people - from Peru and overseas - who are committed to finding solutions to the widespread problems faced here in the Amazon.
+He has built an organization that has brought together like minded people - from Peru and overseas - who are committed to finding solutions to the widespread environmental and social issues in the Peruvian Amazon.

 Brian Robert Best is an anthropologist from the University of Nebraska, specializing in environmental issues.
 Brian first arrived to the Amazon in 2004 to carry out research in rural development.
 Since then, he has been working on researching and developing waste management programs geared to small Amazonian communities.
 In 2008, Brian led the execution of a pilot waste management program in the community of San Francisco.
 This pilot project has now expanded outover the last 5 years into 16 Shipibo communities across the Ucayli River and continues to grow.
 His goal is that all Shipibo communities in the future will live in a clean and healthy community with zero waste, sustainable farming practices and total self sufficiency.

 Paul Roberts has been involved in education all his life.
 His primary school education was reasonably enlightened but secondary school introduced him to the injustice of the English public school system, and left him with a lifelong desire to transform educational practices.
 He has a degree in Social and Political Sciences from Cambridge University, a Masters in Human Resource Development from South Bank University, London, and a Doctorate from the Center for Action Research at Bath University.
 He has been a social worker, a psychotherapist, an organizational development consultant and a university professor.
 He lived for seven years in Mexico, working as a Professor at the University of Guadalajara and Head of Department of Leadership Studies at the National Institute for Public Health.
 He first visited the Peruvian Amazon in January 2010 where he was amazed at both the richness and diversity of the natural environment and the extraordinary culture and cosmovision of the Shipibo people.
-In the summer of 2011, he moved to Pucallpa, Peru to be Director of Education for Alianza Arkana.
+In the summer of 2011, he moved to Pucallpa, Peru to be Director of Intercultural Education for Alianza Arkana.

-Amanda Garratt comes to Alianza Arkana with a strong background in environmental and social justice.
-She came to Peru as a Fulbright scholar in 2009 where she began working with the Shipibo for the first time on a photography project that documents environmental injustices facing these communities.
+Amanda Garratt came to Peru as a Fulbright scholar in 2009 where she began working with the Shipibo for the first time on a photography project that documents environmental injustices facing these communities.
 Before this she worked in Washington DC on a USAID Amazon Conservation project and also in Detroit, Michigan where she worked with the Environmental Justice Initiative on environmental health community research.
 Amanda has a joint Masters degree from the University of Michigan in Natural Resources and the Environment and Macro Social Work, in which she focused on community organizing around environmental justice.
 Amanda has worked with Alianza Arkana since 2009 as Communications Director although moved back to the US in Feb 2014 to pursue her dreams in sustainable buidling.
 She now acts as an advisor and supports us part time in our communications and fundraising efforts.